-Sandra Conradi, M.D.
+Sandra Conradi M.D.

-NAME President 1991-92 Medical Examiner, City of Charlestown, South Carolina 1982-1998
+NAME President 1992 Medical Examiner, City of Charlestown, South Carolina (1982-1998)

-I started in pathology because as a young teenager, I babysat for a 5 year old from South Africa whose father was the new pathologist for the local hospital in Hudson, NY.
+I was attracted to pathology because as a young teenager, I babysat for a 5-year-old from South Africa whose father was the new pathologist for the local hospital in Hudson, New York.
 I would peruse his medical textbooks looking at all the pictures of horrible diseases.
 It was fascinating.
-Later on I applied for a pathology training program during my third year of university, and was turned down since I had no medical school training.
-So, I went to medical school, being accepted at the University of Cincinnati in Ohio after two years of applying.
-I was one of three females in the class but only two of us graduated out of a class of 100 or so students.
-After a lot of uncertainty as to which internship to choose, I ended up at the Cincinnati Memorial Hospital as a rotating intern, 1962-3.
-I then applied to and was accepted in a pathology residency four year program, and chose to remain in Anatomic Pathology.
-After residency and a military tour for my husband in Nurnberg Germany, a job opening became available in the Coroner's office in Cincinnati (Hamilton County) and I worked there for 1 1/2 years.
-In 1973, my husband's pharmacology department relocated to the Medical University of South Carolina in Charleston, SC, and I was appointed Deputy Chief Medical Examiner and then Chief Medical Examiner in 1982.
-I remained there as Chief until 1998, practiced autopsy pathology for a couple of years and finally retired totally in 2001.
-Now I act as a consultant mainly to defense attorneys regarding mostly criminal cases.
+Later, I applied for a pathology training program during my third year of undergraduate study and was turned down, since I had no previous medical school training.
+As a result, I attended medical school after being accepted at the University of Cincinnati in Ohio.
+I was one of only three females in the class but only two of us graduated out of a class of 100 students.
+After a lot of uncertainty as to which internship to choose, I ended up at the Cincinnati Memorial Hospital as a rotating intern from 1962-63.
+I then applied to and was accepted in a pathology residency and chose to remain in Anatomic Pathology.
+After residency and a military tour with my husband in Nurnberg Germany, a job opening became available in the Coroner's office in Cincinnati (Hamilton County) where I worked for one and a half years.
+In 1973, my husband's pharmacology department relocated to the Medical University of South Carolina in Charleston, South Carolina.
+I was appointed Deputy Chief Medical Examiner and eventually Chief Medical Examiner in 1982.
+I remained in Charlestown as Chief Medical Examiner until 1998.
+After leaving the medical examiner practice, I practiced autopsy pathology for a couple of years and finally retired totally in 2001.
+I continue to practice as a consultant mainly to defense attorneys regarding mostly criminal cases.

-I have always promoted a Medical Examiner system for South Carolina, together with the department chairman Dr. Gordon Hennigar, Joel Sexton, retired, and Robert Brissie, the latter now in Birmingham, AL. However, despite years of trying, the ME system only remains in Greenville, SC ours in Charleston, decaying and dying in 2000.
+I have always promoted a Medical Examiner system for South Carolina, together with the department chairman Drs.
+Gordon Hennigar, Joel Sexton, retired, and Robert Brissie, the latter now in Birmingham, AL. However, despite years of trying, the ME system only remains in Greenville, SC the office in Charleston, decaying and dying in 2000 when it reverted back to a coroner system.
 Our system had dual coroner/medical examiners, and conflicts arose between the two offices.
 The political office survived, but the M. E. system did not.

-Dr. Frank Cleveland was my mentor in Cincinnati, but he had a full time job at another hospital as their pathologist.
+Dr. Frank Cleveland was the coroner and my mentor in Cincinnati, however he had a full time job at another hospital as their pathologist.
 So after performing the autopsies during the day, I discussed puzzling findings when Dr. C came in late in the afternoon.
-I knew nothing about forensic pathology, so didn't know about artifactual epidural hemorrhages in fires, an example of my ignorance.
-Dr Hennigar and Dr. Sexton were my mentors when I first started working at the Medical University of South Carolina.
-Dr. Hennigar was a large man, some 300 lbs and six feet plus in height or so he seemed to me.
-His heart was a large as his size as was his bellowing voice when he was angry about or at someone.
+I knew nothing about forensic pathology, so didn't know about artefactual epidural hemorrhages in fires, an example of my ignorance.
+Dr. Hennigar and Dr. Sexton were my mentors when I first started working at the Medical University of South Carolina.
+Dr. Hennigar was a large man, some 300 lbs. and six feet plus in height or so.
+His heart was a large as his size, as was his bellowing voice when he was angry about or at someone.
 He was a tireless fighter for a medical examiner system for our State, but not even his cajoling could sway the legislators to change the age old coroner system.
-We were not able to follow in North Carolina's footsteps.
-Dr. Sexton was just the opposite in terms of boisterousness.
-He was soft spoken, patient to a fault and a super teacher.
+South Carolina was not able to follow in North Carolina's footsteps implementing a state medical examiner system.
+Dr. Sexton's demeanor was just the opposite of Dr. Hennigar in terms of boisterousness.
+Dr. Sexton was soft spoken, patient to a fault and a super teacher.
 Dr. Hennigar claimed Joel should have been a preacher.